skillrepos/ccode/labs.md

 Create a simple hello.js file that prints "Hello from Claude Code!"
 ```

-Claude will create the file and *may* show you the content in the diff above the terminal.
+Claude will create the file and *may* show you the content in the diff above the terminal (depending on if you're using an IDE)1.
 You do not need to do anything in the diff area.
 Just select option 1 in the terminal where Claude is waiting.

 ![Initial file creation](./images/ccode86.png?raw=true "Initial file creation")